rl-sensors/bluetooth_AT_commands/README.md

 The command mode is necessary to update the baudrate, password, name, etc.

 ### PlatformIO
-This is a [platformIO](https://platformio.org/) project.
+This is a [platformIO](https://platformio.org/) project using Teensy 4.0.
 But the it should work when converted to an Arduino sketch as well.

 ### HW Setup
 Most of the online tutorials use HC05 with a switch that allows it to boot in AT command mode,